 Surat man first victim of coronavirus in Gujarat

-Coronavirus claimed its first victim in Gujarat on Sunday after a 67-year-old man, who had tested positive for the infection, died at a private hospital here, officials said.
-The man, with travel history to Delhi and Jaipur, was admitted to the hospital on March 17 with complications related to kidney and asthma.
-On March 21, he tested positive for coronavirus as well, they said.
+Coronavirus claimed its first victim in Gujarat on Sunday when a 67-year-old man, who had tested positive for the infection, died at a private hospital here, officials said.
+The man, with travel history to Delhi and Jaipur, was admitted to a private hospital here on March 17 with several complications related to kidney and asthma.
+He tested positive for the coronavirus on March 21, officials said.

+He did not have any travel history to a foreign country.
 "The man, a coronavirus positive patient, diedat a private hospital here on Sunday afternoon," Surat Collector Dhavalkumar Patel confirmed.

-Seventeen others have tested positive for coronavirus in the state.
+"He was admitted to a private hospital on March 17 with several health complications like kidney problem and asthma.
+He died around 2.50 pm on Sunday," Surat Municipal Commissioner B N Pani said.
+Apart from COVID-19, the patient suffered from various other ailments, including acute respiratory distress syndrome, septic shock, multiple organ failure and acute kidney failure, Pani said.

+"His family members and others whom he came in contact with him have already been placed in quarantine," the official said.
+Earlier, three COVID-19 cases were reported from Surat, including the man who died on Sunday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)